AnaMac3/42-CPP_Module_04/README.md

 Polymorphism lets us work with objects through base-class pointers/references while calling the correct derived implementation at runtime.
 This requires careful resource management when objects own dynamically allocated memory.

-- Sallow copy: only the pointer is copied -> two objects share the same resource -> leads to double-delete errors.
+- Shallow copy: only the pointer is copied -> two objects share the same resource -> leads to double-delete errors.
 - Deep copy: creates a *new* independent resource -> each object owns its own memory.

 **Example: deep copy in constructor**: